-- The spokesperson of the JAMB, Fabian Benjamin, has confirmed that board has released the results of the ongoing 2018 UTME
+- The spokesperson of the JAMB, Fabian Benjamin, has confirmed that board has released the results of the just concluded 2018 UTME

 - Benjamin said board scrutinized the centres which led to the release of the results